 Plus, if you intend to spend 150 € or 200 € on shoes anyway, you can get yourself an even better deal than you would when buying the above listed brands, plus you will look unique on the dance floor, which certainly is something I value myself.

 That being said, I am giving the (dance) floor to you!
-I know these tips are be no means exhaustive and there are probably more seasoned dance shoe connoisseurs than myself around, so I would like to encourage you to write down any comments, reviews, tips, personal experience you may have and could be of use to dance heel shoppers!
+I know these tips are be no means exhaustive and there are probably more experienced dance shoe connoisseurs than myself around, so I would like to encourage you to write down any comments, reviews, tips, personal experience you may have and could be of use to dance heel shoppers!

 Happy shoe shopping!